Concept of integration of ambient intelligence solutions for safety and health towards smart factories

 Project leader: BAuA

-Project members: CIOP, IFA, INRS, NFA, FIOH, TNO
+Project members: CIOP-PIB, IFA, INRS, NFA, FIOH, TNO

-The idea of smart factories is based on the premise of an ever increasing productivity and flexibility of production processes.
+The idea of smart factories is based on the premise of ever-increasing productivity and flexibility of production processes.
 By coupling the skills and capabilities of personnel more closely with the control of machinery, the intentions of the operators and designers can be much more easily implemented.
-On the other hand, a closing of the divide between machinery and human beings must be carried out in a way that is not harmful to the wellbeing of persons involved, and allows for retaining control of the machinery and all involved equipment by human beings.
+On the other hand, a closing of the divide between machinery and human beings must be carried out in a way that is not harmful to the wellbeing of persons involved and allows for retaining control of the machinery and all involved equipment by human beings.

 Smart factories offer the possibility of decreasing the sensory and cognitive effort for production state detection and data processing by persons involved due to an offloading of these tasks to smart devices, thus leading to increased productivity, while at the same time there is the risk of discomfort, fatigue or physical or psychological stress by the amount and speed of data presented by ambient intelligence systems, and a risk of being controlled by the data processing systems involved.